-is Shoshana Michel’s fifth solo piano album, and although I’ve reviewed and enjoyed all of her music, there is something very special about this album.
+is Shoshana Michel’s fifth solo piano album and although I’ve reviewed and enjoyed all of her music, there is something very special about this album.
 The music feels exceptionally intimate and heartfelt and is expressed with a tangible openness and vulnerability - like a soul-opening conversation with a treasured and trusted friend.
 There are no flashy keyboard pyrotechnics to hide behind, just the beautiful essence of each piece.
-In the liner notes of the CD, Shoshana explains: “The music from Impressions
+Shoshana explains: “The music from Impressions

 was born out of reflection and inspiration.
 Some of the compositions from this album reflect the different emotions, thoughts and feelings that I have recently experienced, while others were inspired by music and those that composed it; the classical music that I listened to growing up, the New Age solo pianists that I discovered in the early 1990’s, and the contemporary solo, neo-classical and minimalistic pianists that motivate and inspire me today.”
 Recorded at Piano Haven Studio on Joe Bongiorno’s incredible Shigeru Kawai grand piano, the piano sound is flawless; the album was also engineered and mastered by Bongiorno.
 Even the cover artwork by Mark Briscoe is worth mentioning.
 Shoshana was looking for some Impressionistic piano paintings and found this one, which strongly resembles Van Gogh’s post-Impressionistic style - perfect!